-Easy: Made with only 5 main ingredients and ready in just 10 minutes, this tuna salad is the perfect last-minute lunch.
+Easy: Made with only 5 main ingredients and ready in just 10 minutes, this tuna salad is the perfect high-protein busy mom lunch.

-Healthy: This recipe uses a whole30-approved mayonnaise that not only taste great but also containers healthy ingredients.
+Healthy: This recipe uses a Whole30-approved mayonnaise that not only tastes great but also contains healthy ingredients.

 Meal prep: You can easily make the stuffed peppers a day in advance if you need a super quick lunch.